HOLDS UP TO TWO FLAKES OF HAY NET SIZE 1", 1.5",1.5" W, 2" & 2.75”

-All bags do not need to be filled to their full capacity & can be left loose on the ground if there is no shod or horned animal.
+All NAG Bags do not need to be filled to their total capacity.
+NAG Bags can also be fed loose on the ground with ease with no shod or horned animals.

-Remember that starving a horse out with only a flake of hay in the AM and PM is not going to help them lose weight!
-It only causes stress, ulcers and may cause other habits that form with this feeding practice.
-It’s the hay that needs to be corrected.
-Then it can be fed all day 24/7 and you will see many changes physically and emotionally!
+Remember that starving an animal out with only a flake of hay in the AM and PM will not help them lose weight!
+It only causes stress, ulcers and may cause other habits with this feeding practice.
+It’s the hay that may need to be corrected; we recommend hay testing.
+You will see many changes physically and emotionally when feeding correctly.
+For more information on this topic, check out our resources.